-- 277. In the event Vendor's host site experiences unsafe or inoperable conditions, Vendor must be prepared to resume normal MDE operations within two business days of becoming compromised.
+- 229. In the event Vendor's host site experiences unsafe or inoperable conditions, Vendor must be prepared to resume normal MDE operations within two business days of becoming compromised.
 So that MDE can assess Vendor's ability to meet this requirement, Vendor must submit with its proposal, a preliminary Continuity of Operations Plan (COOP).
 COOP services include but are not limited to the provision of cloud computing, system data, and documentation to ensure essential services in the event of disaster conditions.
-Essential services are defined as those functions that enable Vendor to provide normal MDE FDP and APS operations under any and all circumstances. - 278.
+Essential services are defined as those functions that enable Vendor to provide normal MDE FDP operations under any and all circumstances. - 230.
 At a minimum, the Preliminary COOP must: - a) Outline a decision process for determining appropriate actions in implementing COOP plans and procedures in order to resume essential operations within two business days of failure;

-- b) Describe procedures to restore system functionality and to protect the integrity of system data and other assets; - c) Describe plans to mitigate disruptions to operations; and - d) Outline plans for a timely and orderly recovery from an emergency and to resume full service to users. - 279.
-Upon implementation, MDE and the awarded Vendor will update the COOP to: - a) Revise plans and procedures as appropriate; - b) Identify essential functions; - c) Identify and describe alternate facilities; - d) Identify vital records and databases; - e) Document testing, training, and monthly exercises and drills; - f) Establish a roster of fully equipped and trained State personnel with the authority to perform essential functions and activities; and - g) Establish reliable processes and procedures to acquire resources necessary to resume essential operations and functions within two days of the declaration of disaster. - 280.
-In the event of a declared disaster, MDE expects the Vendor to be completely responsible for the restoration of essential operations. - a) Vendor will be expected to invoke the appropriate disaster recovery plan within four hours from the disaster declaration and the disruption of normal operations. - b) MDE must be able to log on to the failover system at the disaster recovery site at 100% operational capacity within two business days of the declaration of disaster. - c) In the event of disaster conditions, Vendor must remain in regular and consistent communications with MDE, keeping all relevant managers and responders informed and updated on efforts to restore normal operations. - 281.
+- b) Describe procedures to restore system functionality and to protect the integrity of system data and other assets; - c) Describe plans to mitigate disruptions to operations; and - d) Outline plans for a timely and orderly recovery from an emergency and to resume full service to users. - 231.
+Upon implementation, MDE and the awarded Vendor will update the COOP to: - a) Revise plans and procedures as appropriate; - b) Identify essential functions; - c) Identify and describe alternate facilities; - d) Identify vital records and databases; - e) Document testing, training, and monthly exercises and drills; - f) Establish a roster of fully equipped and trained State personnel with the authority to perform essential functions and activities; and - g) Establish reliable processes and procedures to acquire resources necessary to resume essential operations and functions within two days of the declaration of disaster. - 232.
+In the event of a declared disaster, MDE expects the Vendor to be completely responsible for the restoration of essential operations. - Vendor will be expected to invoke the appropriate disaster recovery plan within four hours from the disaster declaration and the disruption of normal operations. - b) MDE must be able to log on to the failover system at the disaster recovery site at 100% operational capacity within two business days of the declaration of disaster. - c) In the event of disaster conditions, Vendor must remain in regular and consistent communications with MDE, keeping all relevant managers and responders informed and updated on efforts to restore normal operations. - 233.
 Vendor must agree that the proposed solution will maintain synchrony between the primary MDE site and the failover site to ensure that each and every transaction successfully enrolled in the operational site is still available in case of a switchover to the alternate site.

-VI.
-IMPLEMENTATION REQUIREMENTS - STATEMENTS OF WORK
+V. IMPLEMENTATION REQUIREMENTS - STATEMENTS OF WORK

-A. Vendor Acknowledgement (Both Solutions)
+A. Vendor Acknowledgement

-282. This section outlines the MDE minimum expectations of the awarded Vendor for implementation of the selected solutions.
-Implementation deliverables will reveal the Vendor's expertise in project management, USDA Food Distribution/WBSCM process management and improvement, automated purchasing system experience, data migration, and acceptance testing, etc. MDE expects the proposed preliminary implementation plans to be refined by the awarded Vendor and MDE project managers during the implementation process.
+- 234. This section outlines the MDE minimum expectations of the awarded Vendor for implementation of the selected solution.
+Implementation deliverables will reveal the Vendor's expertise in project management, USDA Food Distribution/WBSCM process management and improvement, data migration, and acceptance testing, etc. MDE expects the proposed preliminary implementation plans to be refined by the awarded Vendor and MDE project managers during the implementation process. - 235.
+This procurement seeks a Vendor implementation plan.

-- 283. Because this procurement seeks two solutions, implementation plans must reveal Vendor's plans for each solution. - 284.
-Upon award, MDE intends for the requirements set forth in this section, and the responding Vendor's proposal, including any subsequent, agreed upon provisions and revisions, to act as the Implementation Statement of Work. - 285.
+- 236. Upon award, MDE intends for the requirements set forth in this section, and the responding Vendor's proposal, including any subsequent, agreed upon provisions and revisions, to act as the Implementation Statement of Work. - 237.
 Vendor must acknowledge that he has read and understands the intent of this section Implementation Requirements Statement of Work.

-B. General Scope (Both Solutions)
+B. General Scope